Gail Patrick: Personal life

-Patrick was a Democrat who supported the campaign of Adlai Stevenson during the 1952 presidential election.

 Her home, a gated estate of nearly seven acres on La Brea Terrace in Los Angeles, was occasionally a shooting location for Perry Mason, beginning with the third season.
 The mansion was built in 1911 for Dustin Farnum.
 Patrick purchased it from the estate of writer-producer Mark Hellinger after his death in December 1947.

 Marriages and children

 On December 17, 1936, Patrick married restaurateur Robert H. Cobb, owner of the Brown Derby and principal owner of the Hollywood Stars baseball team.
 An ardent baseball fan, she was called "Ma Patrick" and threw out the ceremonial first pitch at the team's new Gilmore Field on May 2, 1939.
 To Hollywood's surprise, the Cobbs separated in October 1940 and were divorced in November 1941.

 Patrick's patriotic service during World War II included four tours of Canada promoting Victory Loans, making her the only film star to visit the entire nation from coast to coast.
 On her return from a war bond tour, she met Lieutenant Arnold Dean White, a pilot in the U.S. Navy Naval Air Transport Service; they married on July 11, 1944.
 In June 1945, she gave premature birth to twins who soon died.
 She became diabetic and had to take insulin the rest of her life.
 She and White divorced in March 1946.

 In July 1947, Patrick married her third husband, Thomas Cornwell Jackson, head of the Los Angeles office of the J. Walter Thompson advertising agency.
-She created a business out of her home, designing clothing for children, and moved to a shop on Rodeo Drive that she called the Enchanted Cottage.
+She created a business designing clothing for children, and moved to a shop on Rodeo Drive that she called the Enchanted Cottage.
 Patrick ran the shop for eight years with considerable success.
-A 1947 short film, part of the Paramount Pictures Unusual Occupations series, includes scenes of Patrick with patrons including Maureen O'Sullivan.

 Patrick divorced Jackson in 1969.
 They remained partners in Paisano Productions, together with Gardner's widow, daughter, and sister-in-law.
 When Jackson proposed reviving Perry Mason for CBS, the Paisano partners voted with him despite Patrick's opposition.
 She was given the title of executive consultant for the resulting series, The New Perry Mason (1973–74).
-"My name was on it," said Patrick, "but I wanted nothing to do with it.
-Corney was on his own."
-A failure with critics and in the Nielsen ratings, the series ran only fifteen episodes.
+A failure with critics and in the Nielsen ratings, the series ran only 15 episodes.

 In 1974, she married her fourth husband, John E. Velde, Jr.; they were married until her death.

 Death

-On July 6, 1980, Patrick died from leukemia at the age of 69 at her Hollywood home of more than thirty years.
+On July 6, 1980, Patrick died from leukemia at the age of 69 at her Hollywood home.
 She had been treated for the disease for four years, but kept her illness secret from everyone but her husband.
-She was cremated and her ashes scattered at sea off Santa Monica, California, in a private ceremony.